Lymphoma drug duvelisib tested after transplant – trial ends early

 Summary

-This phase 2 trial tested the drug duvelisib (Copiktra) as a maintenance therapy after autologous stem cell transplant in 17 adults with T-cell lymphoma.
-The goal was to see if duvelisib is safe and helps keep the cancer from coming back.
-The study was terminated early, so results are limited.
+This phase 2 trial tested the drug duvelisib (Copiktra) as a maintenance therapy after an autologous stem cell transplant in 17 people with T-cell lymphoma.
+The goal was to see if it could safely delay the cancer from coming back.
+The study was terminated early, so the full results are not available, but the approach aimed to improve progression-free survival.

 Get updates